gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/ethanoladsorption.rst

 ..  container:: justify

-    If you open the replicated_ethanol.gro file with VMD, you will see:
+    If you open the *replicated_ethanol.gro* file with VMD, you will see the replicated ethanol molecules.

 .. figure:: figures/ethanoladsorption/replicated-ethanol-light.png
     :alt: Gromacs HBC (graphene) molecule after minimisation in water